 The 180° Shutter Rule is simply a rule of thumb to achieve normal-looking motion blur in video content.

 Faster shutter speeds can also be essential when filming fast-action sports or fast-moving wildlife.
 The 180° Shutter Rule speeds will introduce too much blur in fast-action sequences.
-Using a faster shutter speed like 1/120 sec or faster can help with fast-moving action depending on the speed of motion in a particular scene.
+Using a faster shutter speed, like 1/120 sec or faster, can help with fast-moving action depending on the speed of motion in a particular scene.

 Neutral Density Filters for Video

-Cinematographers often want to choose an aperture and depth-of-field for a particular scene.
+Cinematographers often want to choose an aperture and depth of field for a particular scene.
 For a shallow depth-of-field, this means shooting with the lens wide open at f/4 or f/2.8, allowing lots of light to reach the sensor.

-For brightly-lit scenes, particularly outdoors, after lowering ISO sensitivity to its lowest setting, the only way to achieve a proper exposure would be to make the shutter speed faster.
+For brightly-lit scenes, particularly outdoors, after lowering ISO sensitivity to its lowest setting, the only way to achieve proper exposure would be to make the shutter speed faster.
 But if the shutter speed is too fast, the resulting video will have an unnatural-looking motion blur or lack thereof.